collab-uniba/pySOreputation/README.md

 ## DISCLAIMER

-The extracted reputation is only an estimate (with a ~10% error).
-The following rules are not considered:
+The extracted reputation is only an estimate (with a avg error <10%).
+Also, note that the scripts are already compliant with the (change)[https://stackoverflow.blog/2019/11/13/were-rewarding-the-question-askers] in the reputation system that doubles the reputation points earned from getting an upvote to a question.

+Still, the following rules are not considered:
 - Suggested edit is accepted: +2 (up to +1000 total per user)
 - Bounty awarded to your answer: + full bounty amount
 - One of your answers is awarded a bounty automatically: + half of the bounty amount (see more details about how bounties work)